 eCommerce Rate Case Study 2: Clothing & Apparel

-Our second case is derived from a pair of online apparel retailers that ship high volumes of primarily small, soft packages (clothing articles).
-As with the first Case Study, USPS was far and away their most cost-effective option in 2015 and, despite price increases, will remain so in 2016.
+Our second case is derived from a pair of small online apparel retailers that ship high volumes of primarily smaller packages (clothing articles).
+USPS was generally their most cost-effective option in 2018 and, despite price increases, will remain so in 2019.

 In order to minimize the impact of price increases, these sellers should look more carefully for opportunities to use USPS First Class Package Service for orders under one pound, and to possibly take advantage of flat- or regional-rate boxes by making some minor adjustments to the folding and packing of the garments.